Revealed: Ukraine’s red lines for any peace deal with Putin

 One key point of contention is the return of tens of thousands of children, whom Ukraine says have been abducted to Russia as part of an effort to erase the country’s identity.

-Another issue is Putin’s demands that in any deal, Ukraine cede the entirety of Kherson, Zaporizhzhia, Donetsk, and Luhansk which have been partially occupied by Russian military since 2014.
+Another issue is Putin’s demands that in any deal, Ukraine cede the entirety of Kherson, Zaporizhzhia, Donetsk and Luhansk, which have been partially occupied by the Russian military since 2014.

 In the months after the full-scale 2022 invasion, Moscow “annexed” these regions by holding referendums in the areas they occupied, which were widely dismissed by the international community as illegal and coerced.